+Dec As of ember 31, 2020 easurement Period djustments As of March 31, 2021

 Net assets acquired:

-Cash and cash equivalents \$ 63,869
+Cash and cash equivalents \$ 63,869 \$ \$ 63,869

-Prepaid expenses and other current assets 2,505
+Prepaid expenses and other current assets 3,059 226 3,285

-Property and equipment 318
+Property and equipment 318 318

-IPR&D 3,490
+IPR&D 3,490 3,490

-Restricted cash 245
+Restricted cash 245 245

-Accounts payable (1,316)
+Accounts payable (1,316) (1,316)

-Accrued and other current liabilities (2,421)
+Accrued and other current liabilities (2,365) (2,365)

-Other liabilities (40)
+Other liabilities

-Deferred tax liability (367)
+Deferred tax liability (367) (367)

-Goodwill 20,739
+Goodwill 20,089 (226) 19,863

-Purchase price \$ 87,022
+Purchase price \$ 87,022 \$ \$ 87,022

-The goodwill of \$20.7 million is not tax deductible and represents the excess of the consideration paid over the fair value of assets acquired and liabilities assumed.
+The goodwill of \$19.9 million is not tax deductible and represents the excess of the consideration paid over the fair value of assets acquired and liabilities assumed.
 Goodwill is mainly attributable to the enhanced value of the combined company, as reflected in the increase in market value of the resTORbio common shares following the announcement of the Merger with Former Adicet.

-The fair value of acquired IPR&D related to the research and development of RTB101 for a COVID-19 related indication.
-The RTB101 compound IPR&D project was valued using an income approach, specifically a projected discounted cash flow method, adjusted for the probability of technical success ("PTS").
+The fair value of acquired in-process research and development (IPR&D) is related to the research and development of RTB101 for a COVID-19 related indication.
+The RTB101 compound IPR&D project was valued using an income approach, specifically a projected discounted cash flow method, adjusted for the probability of technical success (PTS).
 The projected discounted cash flow models used to estimate the Company's IPR&D reflect significant assumptions regarding the estimates a market participant would make in order to evaluate a drug development asset, including the following:

-- Estimates of potential cash flows to be generated by the project and resulting asset, which was developed utilizing estimates of total patient population, market penetration rates, demand risk adjustment factors, and product pricing; - Estimates regarding the timing of and the expected costs of goods sold, research and development expenses, selling, general and administrative expenses to advance the clinical programs to commercialization, cash flow adjustments and partner profit split; - The projected cash flows were then adjusted using PTS factors that were selected considering both the current state of clinical development and the nature of the proposed indication, (i.e., respiratory therapeutics.); and - Finally, the resulting probability adjusted cash flows were discounted to a present value using a risk-adjusted discount rate, developed considering the market risk present in the forecast and the size of the asset.
+- Estimates of potential cash flows to be generated by the project and resulting asset, which was developed utilizing estimates of total patient population, market penetration rates, demand risk adjustment factors, and product pricing; - Estimates regarding the timing of and the expected costs of goods sold, research and development expenses, selling, general and administrative expenses to advance the clinical programs to commercialization, cash flow adjustments and partner profit split; - The projected cash flows were then adjusted using PTS factors that were selected considering both the current state of clinical development and the nature of the proposed indication, (i.e., respiratory therapeutics); and - Finally, the resulting probability adjusted cash flows were discounted to a present value using a risk-adjusted discount rate, developed considering the market risk present in the forecast and the size of the asset.

 This IPR&D intangible asset is not amortized, but rather are reviewed for impairment on an annual basis or more frequently if indicators of impairment are present, until the project is completed, abandoned, or transferred to a third party.
+The Company performed a review for impairment of IPR&D for the quarter ended March 31, 2021, and recognized an impairment charge of \$0.5 million as of March 31, 2021, which was recorded as research and development expenses in the consolidated statement of operations and comprehensive loss.

-The contingent consideration for the CVR was valued using an income approach, leveraging the probability adjusted discounted cash flow that would accrue to the combining company and then deducting the administrative fee to be retained by the combined company and other permitted deductions in order to arrive at the net cash expected to be paid out to the CVR holders.
+The contingent consideration for the CVR was valued using an income approach, leveraging the probability adjusted discounted cash flow used in the valuation of the IPR&D and then deducting the administrative fee to be retained by the combined company and other permitted deductions in order to arrive at the net cash expected to be paid out to the CVR holders.
 The probability adjusted cash flow includes significant estimates and assumptions pertaining to commercialization events and cash consideration received by the Company for the grant of rights to commercialize RTB101 during the term of the CVR Agreement (as discussed above).
 These cash flows were then discounted to present value using the same discount rate applied in the valuation of the IPR&D.